On the Fifth Floor…

 “That’s nice,” said Maxie, who was visiting from downstairs.
 She sat the required six feet away on Phyllis’s bed, her second cup of coffee on the bedside table, her nimble thumbs flying busily as she texted her friend Stella.
 “But what’s the news closer to home?”

 Down the hall in apartment 502, Kay played “Sophisticated Lady” on her clarinet.
 She had the one-bedroom apartment to herself; her landlady-girlfriend was off somewhere in the building doing maintenance, or maybe building a chicken coop in the backyard.
-Kay had been watching a YouTube video on embouchure when Dolly announced her plans over breakfast, and hadn’t paid close attention.
-She lipped her reed, trying to remember the YouTube teacher’s instructions, but the different tongue placement felt odd.
+Kay wasn’t sure; she’d been watching a YouTube video on embouchure when Dolly announced her plans over breakfast.
+Now she lipped her reed, trying to remember the YouTube teacher’s instructions.
 Do I sound any different?
 She took a breath and blew the next phrase, And in this heart of yours burned a flame…the mournful notes drifted through the Arms.

-“We don’t have much work, now that our retail clients are all closed,” fretted Lois.
-She stood in the kitchen of the apartment she shared with Pamela, her phone to her ear.
+Lois stood in the kitchen of the apartment she shared with Pamela, her phone to her ear.
 The dishes were done, the floor had been waxed and polished, and she had completed the annual spring cleaning of her personal files two weeks ahead of schedule.
 “I have nothing to do,” she said forlornly.
-“I might as well use this—this situation for a productive purpose!”

 On the Fourth Floor…

-When she was in town, of course.
+When she was in town, that is.
 It was purest chance that she’d flown back to Bay City from Switzerland just as the shut down began.
 Lon had been relieved to see her walk in the door unannounced, scarcely days before the first confinement order was issued.

 “Is that all you really want?”
 Lon sang between gasps as she performed a second repetition of pushups.
 She was in the small room she’d insisted on, her only contribution to the redesign.
 “I need privacy if you don’t,” she’d told Maxie.